Siflorite/osu-db/README.md

 # osu-db

+Fixes the confilict between xz2 used in original osu-db and zip package.
+Now osu-db uses `liblzma` for replay data de/encode.

 `osu-db` is an osu! binary file format encoder/decoder, providing support for loading, modifying and saving the following osu! file formats: